 git clone https://github.com/Protocol-Lattice/go-agent.git

-cd lattice-agent
+cd go-agent

 package main